karocksjoelee/modern-pos/README.md

 ## A. Up And Running
 1. Navigate into the folder (in the command line/ terminal)
-2. Run **" npm install "** to install all required dependencies (Make sure you already have gulp and angular-cli in global env)
+2. Run **" npm install "** to install all required dependencies npm install -g gulp & npm install -g @angular/cli (Make sure you already have gulp and angular-cli in global env)
 3. Run **" gulp "** in a new command line/ terminal window => Keep this process running as well, it's your NodeJS server.
 4. Run **" ng build -w "** to run the development build script => Keep this process running!
 It recompiles your files upon changes.
 5. When Final :  " ng build --prod " for build final product